 Consider booking accommodations in Downtown Las Vegas.
 Hotels in this part of town are usually less expensive than hotels on the Strip.
-Any hotel off Las Vegas Boulevard costs considerably less than the going rate on the Strip.
+Any hotel off Las Vegas Blvd. costs considerably less than the going rate on the Strip.

 Consider motels also.
 They offer rooms at bargain prices.

 Depending on the length of your stay, for instance if you're staying for 7 days, ask the reservation staff for a free night or for a weekly rate.

 Be sure that there will be no extra charges added to your final bill.
 Some Las Vegas hotels will add charges such as incidentals or hotel resort fees.
 Ask about this ahead of time.

 To avoid paying that extra $15 /night in resort fee, check our list of RESORT-FEE-FREE LAS VEGAS HOTELS

 Find out if your airline will allow you to use your accumulated miles for non-travel awards.
 If so, then redeem your frequent flyer miles for your hotel stay.